Bleech94/SEng371-Project2/README.md

 conversationPairCounter.java

 * Fourth Process: Graphing our results.
 This step was applied to the csv files from projects 1 and 2.
-In this step we opted to utilize LibreOffice Calc bar graphs for presenting our results.
+In this step we opted to utilize LibreOffice Calc bar graphs for presenting our results, and the manual creation of a node-link heirarchy graph.
 Our reasoning is that is easier to rank both the number of conversations that an individual has started compared to others using bar graphs, and it is easier to visually compare communications between pairs of individuals when represented as bar graphs.
+We then use the Node-link graph to present a finalized social heirarchy.

 ### Github Contributions
 Because the Apache projects have been ported to github there are statistics on contributions per person available.
 We can then support or compare the code contributions of an individual with our communications based predictions to futher illuminate the role that they play.
 We collected graphs on the contributions of the most active github contributors.